BirdeeHub/ode/README.md

 rust result/options and multiple returns

-mutable scopes can create actor processes but immutable ones cant.
+Immutable will be lazy.
-Immutable will be lazy, and it will also attempt to automatically parallelize if possible.
+Actors are parallelized.

 // where node implements Node which defines message types and timeout value and other stuff mutable scopes can spawn an actor with pid = node @ function args...